Keep Getting Unsolicited Offers on Your Home? Here’s Why

 If you’re considering an unsolicited offer, weigh these factors

 - Staging costs: You won’t need to stage your home when a cash buyer approaches you with an offer.
-Staging costs average $1,500 if you list your home.
+However, if you go the traditional route of selling and consider professional staging, you might shell out an average of $1,500 to $4,000.

 - Home repairs: With an unsolicited cash offer, you generally aren’t on the hook for home repairs.
 If listing your home on the open market, this cost varies based on the condition of your home.